-Figure 5.
-Total 2002 Annual Agronomy Sales at Location
+Figure 6.
+Total 2002 Annual Agronomy Sales at Location by Organizational Type in the Midwest

 Two-thirds of the questionnaires were completed by the owner or manager of the outlet (66 percent), while 16 percent of the respondents were involved in sales (Figure 7).
 Technical consultants and "precision managers" accounted for 9 percent of the respondents.
 Respondents' positions did not vary region but they did vary by organizational type.
 In the Midwest, the owner/manager was the most common position for all three types of organizations.
 Eighty-one percent of the respondents representing local independents owned or managed the location, while 57 percent of the respondents representing cooperatives were the owners or managers and 56 percent of those representing regional/national organizations were owners/managers.